redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Customer service portal (commerce)**

-Customer support and client service teams use customer service portals to search customer history during support interactions or look for customers matching specific roles or behaviors.
-Customers also use such portals to search for articles, discussions, and other resources for help and self-serve resolution.
 - Resolve customer issues quickly with immediate access to highly relevant results, thus detecting the creation of new support cases
 - Increased productivity and customer satisfaction